Menu Close

 How Much Time to Spend in Malacca

-Day trips to Malacca from Kuala Lumpur are very popular, considering it’s only about 2 hours’ drive between the two cities.
+Day trips to Malacca from Kuala Lumpur or Singapore are very popular, considering it’s only about 2 – 3 hours’ drive from either location.
 Most of the attractions in Malacca are clustered in one area, that is in the old town, so you can see quite a lot in one day.
 If you use your time efficiently, you can even make it to the other attractions that are a little outside of the main touristy area.

 However, if you like to take on a more laid-back approach and maybe explore the Jonker Street Night Market till late, I would highly recommend staying for at least one night.
 Besides, Malacca has so many beautiful hotels that are set in historical buildings, it would be a shame not to try any.